RPO and RTO impact on sizing

-The RPO forms the basis of the Exasol business continuity plan, because it answers the question, 'How much data can my business afford to lose?'.
-Essentially, the RPO is the point in time that you will be able to restore your system to after a disaster or outage.
+The RPO is the foundation in any Exasol business continuity plan, because it defines the point in time that you will be able to restore your system to after an outage.
+Any data after the recovery point will be lost.

-An important factor for determining RPO is how your system handles input data, specifically whether or not input data can be stored for a period of time.
-There are two scenarios, based on how input data is handled:
+An important factor for determining the RPO is how your system handles input data, specifically whether or not the data can be stored for a period of time.
+There are essentially two scenarios to consider based on how input data is handled:

 Input data is not stored